1974 Maine gubernatorial election: Candidates

+Results

-Republican nominee
+Republican primary

 James Erwin of York, another early front-runner in the race, had served in the Maine House and Senate before winning his first of three terms as attorney general in 1967.
 In 1970, he had lost his first run for governor by 890 votes to the Democratic incumbent Curtis, and his campaign theme was "Erwin This Time."

-He defeated Harrison Richardson, also a state legislator, for the nomination.
+Erwin defeated three members of the State Legislature to be renominated by the GOP.
+The runner up, State Senator Harrison Richardson, was bested by only 1,351 votes.

 According to his 2005 obituary, Erwin was "born in New York City and grew up in Englewood, N.J.
 He spent his summers on his mother's family's farm in South Berwick, which is now the site of Berwick Academy.
 He graduated from Dartmouth College and served in the Army during World War II."